pagkly/Zed/Investopedia3/Understanding Withdrawal.md

 -   Some accounts don't function like simple bank accounts and carry fees for the early withdrawal of funds.
 -   Both certificates of deposit and individual retirement accounts deal with withdrawal penalties if the accounts are withdrawn before the stipulated time.

 In 2013, the IRS compiled statistics about IRAs and people who withdraw money early.
-During the 2013 [tax year](https://www.investopedia.com/terms/t/taxyear.asp), more than 690,000 people paid penalties for early withdrawals, which was much lower than the 1.2 million in 2009.
+During the 2013 [[tax year]](https://www.investopedia.com/terms/t/taxyear.asp), more than 690,000 people paid penalties for early withdrawals, which was much lower than the 1.2 million in 2009.

 ## Special Considerations